ilya-pi/BigQueryBot/README.md

-_To all those using the project!!!_ I'm very happy you liked it — please drop [me](mailto:ilya.pimenov@gmail.com) a line or two on your experience, I would've love to enhance it further based on your feedback.
+_To all those using the project!!!_ I'm very happy you liked it — please drop [me](mailto:ilya.pimenov@gmail.com) a line or two on your experience, I would've love to enhance it further.

 # BigQueryBot